abdzyusuf123-ctrl/My-Notes/DSA/Core Logic and Memory.md

 We use it to remember (push) all relevant elements (relevant based on the problem) and forget (skip/pop) everything else.

 **Core Logic:**
-For each element encountered, we use the memory to decide—under specific conditions (depending on the problem)—when to push or pop the stack.
+For each element encountered, we use the memory to decide—under specific conditions (depending on the problem) — when to push or pop the stack.

+**Global Conditon**
+After each iteration, in our stack we should contain all the relevant elements (in increasing/decreasing order) and upon popping an element we should never process it again

 ---